mihir1711/Time_Series_Assignment/README.md

 ![Prediction and  True Values](Images/5.png)

 Ques : Does this model perform better or worse on out-of-sample data compared to in-sample data?
-* Model performs better on In-sample data based on RMSE score.
+* Model performs better on out of sample data based on RMSE score.